srinath99/Grading-Tool/README.md

 <h4>Manage Comments</h4>

 `make manage` To compile and run a small program to add keys and comments to the list.
+`make list` To view a formatted and colored list of all the keys and comments, but with no ability to edit.

 <br>
 <hr>